Art History Careers

 Exhibit designers, museum curators, art buyers, and tour guides can apply this knowledge in museum and gallery positions.

 Students learn to determine the artist, era, and medium of a piece of art.
 Learners also examine pieces for meaning.
 These tasks develop analytical abilities that help art buyers and consultants estimate the value of art.
 Students also gain problem-solving skills they can use in management positions.

 To analyze a piece, students must consider small details of the work.
 For example, color variations can impact a work's meaning and architecture depicted in a painting can reveal the work's timeframe.
-This attention to detail can also help museum workers and art buyers inspect new pieces for damage.
-This ability benefits event planners, managers, and photographers, as well.
+This attention to detail can also help museum workers and art buyers inspect pieces for damage.
+This ability also benefits event planners, managers, and photographers.